hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 it is necessary for us to understand what it means, for that, according to Ramanuja, is one of the principal factors in our life, Ahara-shuddhi.
 What makes food impure? asks Ramanuja.
-Three sorts of defects make food impure — first, Jâti-dosha, the defect in the very nature of the class to which the food belongs, as the smell in onions, garlic, and suchlike.
+Three sorts of defects make food impure — first, Jāti-dosha, the defect in the very nature of the class to which the food belongs, as the smell in onions, garlic, and suchlike.
 The next is Âshraya-dosha, the defect in the person from whom the food comes; food coming from a wicked person will make you impure.
 I myself